-- (a) Students who have failed any taught module may have a second attempt at the assessment for the module(s) concerned. - (b) The maximum mark that will be recorded for a module as a result of a second attempt is 50, unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - (c) The mark for the second attempt will count even where it is lower than the original mark.
+- (a) Students who have failed any taught module may have a second attempt at the assessment for the module(s). - (b) The maximum mark that will be recorded for a module as a result of a second attempt is 50, unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - (c) The mark for the second attempt will count even where it is lower than the original mark.

-If a student fails a module on the second attempt at the assessment no further attempt is allowed unless there are substantiated extenuating circumstances accepted by the Board of Examiners.
+If a student fails a module on the second attempt at the assessment no further attempt is allowed and the student will be required to withdraw unless there are substantiated extenuating circumstances accepted by the Board of Examiners.